HeapsIO/heaps-doc/Hello-World.md

 To compile without running, hit `Ctrl-Shift-B` and select `haxe : active configuration`

-If everything works well, you should now have both `hello.js` and `hello.js.map` files created in your `out` folder:
+If everything works well, you should now have both `hello.js` and `hello.js.map` files created in your project folder:

 ![image](https://user-images.githubusercontent.com/1022912/45916520-e6ecfd00-be67-11e8-925c-a762c7950045.png)